For teaching staff

 • The scanning service is not usually available for material accessible online to Brookes staff and students.

-• Our Newspaper Licensing Agency (NLA) permits staff to distribute copies of National newspaper articles for educational and instructional purposes.
+• Newspapers are excluded from this licence, but the university has a Newspaper Licensing Agency (NLA) licence, which permits staff to distribute copies of national newspaper articles for educational and instructional purposes.
 The NLA covers national newspapers for photocopying (see section below) and (except Financial Times) for scanning.

 Copyright information for teaching